Titan FX

 Bar charts help identify support and resistance levels.
 A support level is a price zone where the price may rebound when falling, while a resistance level is where the price may pull back when rising.

-3. Reversal Signals
+3. Reversal / Breakout Signals

-If the price breaks above the highest point of the previous bar and is accompanied by increased volume, it may signal the continuation or reversal into an uptrend.
+Breakout to the Upside: If the price breaks above the highest point of the previous bar and is accompanied by increased volume, it may signal the continuation or reversal into an uptrend.

-If the price falls below the lowest point of the previous bar and is accompanied by increased volume, it may signal the continuation or reversal into a downtrend.
+Breakout to the Downside: If the price falls below the lowest point of the previous bar and is accompanied by increased volume, it may signal the continuation or reversal into a downtrend.

 4. Combining with Other Technical Tools